benasher44/KotlinMobileBootstrap/README.md

 - Has an iOS device and simulator targets
 - iOS test runner works without booting the sim first
 - iOS test runner is only setup and hooked into the `check` task on mac hosts

+## Feature Requests

+If there's a Kotlin mpp build setup you're trying to figure out or work through, please file a feature request GH issue!